-An interdisciplinary approach in the programs is evident in that many of the College's 48 core faculty hold joint appointments in other University departments.
-In addition, 24 persons who hold joint or adjunct appointments in the College of Education have primary affiliations with other University departments and institutions in the region.
+There are currently 48 core faculty in the college, many of whom hold joint appointments in other University departments.
+An interdisciplinary approach in the programs is evident also in the joint or adjunct appointments of 24 persons in the College of Education who have primary affiliations with other University departments and institutions in the region.